agent runs on all BIG-IP®

 agents running in the network.
 In turn, the big3d

-agents collect the requested data, and then broadcast that data to all Global Traffic Managers running in the network.
+agents collect the requested data, and then broadcast that data to all Global Traffic Manager systems running in the network.

 You must run a big3d